PedroSoler10/road_user/README.md

 Run a node
 ----
 ```
-cd ~/vehicle_ws  # or the root of your ROS2 workspace
+cd ~/workspace  # or the root of your ROS2 workspace
 source install/setup.bash
-ros2 run reaction_pkg reactor_node.py
+ros2 pkg node.py
 ```

 Use ros1_bridge